Spring Cleaning Guide - Deep Clean Your House

 Sweep up cobwebs and debris with a broom.
 Wash walls with a solution of all-purpose cleaner and water using a polyester sponge.
 Wash outdoor furniture.
 With mild dishwashing liquid and water and a soft-bristle brush.

-P.S remember to make the most of the outdoors and enjoy spring too!
+Thanks for your interest in our spring cleaning guide.
+If you have to, after hiring deep spring cleaning services or DIY clean, remember to make the most of the outdoors and enjoy spring too!